sagitbolat/skyengine_sdl/ideas.md

 # TODO (for later):

+### Bugs
+* Valgrind might be detecting calls to printf as a bug.
+Try removing all printf's and see if the error in valgrind stays.

+### Additional Libraries
+* Add mersenne twister and permutated conguential generator(PCG64) to the PRNG module.
+*

+### Assets
-1. Create a converter that will convert bitmaps from assets (bmps and ttfs) into a custom asset file.
+* Create a converter that will convert bitmaps from assets (bmps and ttfs) into a custom asset file.
     a.
 We can load the custom asset file on our shipped builds instead of having seperate bmp and ttf parsers that do it on runtime.
 Since loading the